-SBH operates through two business segments: Sally Beauty Supply (SBS), which accounts for more than 60% of sales, operates more than 3,400 stores, Most are company owned.
-SBS stores offer more than 6,000 products for hair, skin, and nails and carry brands such as Clairol, L'Oreal, Wella, and Conair, as well as an extensive selection of proprietary merchandise.
-Beauty Systems Group contributes more than 35% of annual sales and operates stores under the CosmoPro and Armstrong McCall names.
-They carry as many as 9,800 professionally branded products, including Paul Mitchell, Sabastian, Joico, and Aquage, which are targeted exclusively for professional and salon use, and resale to salon customers.
+SBH operates through two business segments: Sally Beauty Supply (SBS), which accounted for 60% of fiscal 2016 (September year end) sales, operates more than 5,000 stores, most of which are company owned.
+SBS stores offer products for hair, skin, and nails and carry brands such as Clairol, L'Oreal, Wella, and Conair, as well as an extensive selection of proprietary merchandise.
+Beauty Systems Group (BSG) contributed 40% of sales and operates stores under the CosmoPro and Armstrong McCall names.
+They carry as many as 10,000 professionally branded products, including Paul Mitchell, Sabastian, Joico, and Aquage, which are targeted exclusively for professional and salon use, and resale to salon customers.

 Sales and Marketing

-Through its more than 3,400 company-owned and franchised locations, Sally Beauty Supply stores target retail customers and salon professionals, while Beauty Systems Group exclusively targets salons and salon professionals at its 1,245 locations.
+Through its company-owned and franchised locations, SBS stores target retail customers and salon professionals, while BSG exclusively targets salons and salon professionals.
 The company relies on print ads, digital marketing, trade shows, and product education for salon professionals to promote its products.
-In fiscal 2013 (ended September), the company reported advertising costs of $83.9 million, up from $79.8 million and $70.9 million in fiscal years 2012 and 2011, respectively.

-Hair color and hair care products account for 45% of the company's sales.
 The aging populations in Europe and the US are helping drive demand for SBH's hair color, hair loss prevention products, and other products and services designed to mask the signs of aging.
-The company also caters to African-American and Hispanic customers with a broad selection of ethic products, accounting for about 7% of total sales in Sally Beauty stores over the past three years.
+The company also caters to African-American and Hispanic customers with a broad selection of ethic products.
 The beauty supply distributor believes that its focus on ethnic products gives it an advantage over the competition.